 Because the Spanish course was only 3 weeks, I had to make the most of it.
 Luckily for me, there were no other beginners, so my classes had to be individual ones.
 However, even with a private tutor, nothing is guaranteed.
 If I waited for my teacher to tell me what to do, I’d have finished the course knowing basic grammar and not much vocabulary.

 Before I even started the course, I equipped myself with some Spanish coursebooks.
 I’ve learned the basics myself, not to waste time in class.
 If I can learn some things myself, why would I pay for someone else to tell me the same thing?

 For Spanish, French, Arabic, and Italian, I used ‘Language in 3 Months’ books by PONS, however, I realized that they aren’t available in English (just German and Polish).
-Therefore, I’d recommend the Living Language book series.
+Therefore, I’d recommend the Living Language book series and various other best books to learn Spanish I mention in this post.

 Every day after my class I was researching and studying all the necessary vocabulary and grammar, so I could discuss it with the teacher the next day.
 I created sections of: Useful words (‘because’, ‘but’, ‘then’, ‘why’, .etc), food, animals, household, and words that I’d need, wrote down all words I could find, and studied each chapter every day.

 I learned the grammar myself from the coursebook at home and in class I was able to ask my teacher what was unclear from the grammar section and practice words I’ve learned at home, instead of waiting for her to show me everything that was written in the book.